curly-deni/laravel-permission-control-observer/README.md

 }
 ```

 That's it!
-Permission Observer will automatically enforce these rules on model actions.
+Permission Controller will automatically enforce these rules on model actions.

 ---